-10 golfers who will make you money in the 2022-23 PGA Tour season
+10 golfers who will make you money in 2023

-Before the new PGA Tour season starts, it’s worth reflecting on the surprising results of 2021-22.
+Before the PGA Tour season resumes in 2023, it’s worth reflecting on the surprising results of last season.
 It was one of the chalkiest seasons in history, meaning that more top players (with short odds) won at a frequency that we haven’t seen in recent years.
 According to the RickRunGood.com golf database, more than half of the winners last season (23 of the 44 tour champions) had odds of 30-1 or shorter for their victory.
-And further to this point.
-38.6 percent of winners had odds of 20-1 or shorter.
-(To put this in context, only three competitors in the 154-man field at this week’s Fortinet Championship have odds of 20-1 or lower.)
+And further to this point, 38.6 percent of winners had odds of 20-1 or shorter.

 Over the previous two seasons, only 22 percent of winners were 20-1 or shorter, meaning we nearly doubled that rate last season.
 The average winner odds were 42-1 in the 2021-22 campaign, compared to 72-1 in 2021 and 2020.

-The combination of nine different multiple winners and five successful title defenses created a “perfect storm” of chalky victors.
+The combination of nine players to win multiple times, plus five successful title defenses, created a “perfect storm” of chalky victors.
 With natural regression and an influx of talented players from the Korn Ferry Tour, it’s unlikely those conditions continue.

-Here are 10 golfers who will make you money in the 2022-23 PGA Tour season.
+Here are 10 golfers who will make you money in 2023.